Why People Are Wrong About Wal-Mart

 - Free shipping over $35, with many items available with free shipping

-- Adding electronic pick up kiosks
+- Adding electronic pick-up kiosks

-- 35 second convenient online order returns using their app in stores
+- 35-second convenient online order returns using its app in stores

-Rather than trying to compete and copy Amazon, Wal-Mart is playing to their strength by utilizing their biggest asset; physical footprint.
+Rather than trying to compete and copy Amazon, Wal-Mart is playing to its strength by utilizing its biggest asset; physical footprint.

 Why Do I See Value?